|

 These things everyone will agree upon:

-• Toffee is a hard, chewy candy made by combining some type of sugar (white, brown, molasses), plus butter.
+Toffee is a hard, chewy candy made by combining some type of sugar (white, brown, molasses, treacle), plus butter.

-• American recipes often add vanilla and/or other flavorings, and can also add milk or cream (which makes the toffee softer).
+American recipes for “English toffee” often add vanilla and/or other flavorings, and can also add milk or cream (which makes the toffee softer).

-• The slab is then broken into smaller, irregular pieces.
-Some toffees are poured into molds, typically to produce square individual portions.
+The slab is then broken into smaller, irregular pieces.
+Some toffees are poured into molds, typically to produce neat square shapes.

-To get an idea of the consistency of toffee, think of the center of a Heath bar‡.
+To get an idea of the consistency of toffee, think of the center of a Heath bar‡ (which is actually American buttercrunch, a confection that adds nuts and chocolate to a center of toffee).

-THE DIFFERENCE BETWEEN AMERICAN TOFFEE & ENGLISH TOFFEE
+THE DIFFERENCE BETWEEN AMERICAN BUTTERCRUNCH & ENGLISH TOFFEE

-Americans tend to use white sugar, which brings out the buttery qualities (although some American candy makers add some brown sugar to their mixes).
+Americans tend to use white sugar, which brings out the buttery qualities (although some American candy makers add some or all brown sugar).

 Other sources say that English toffee is hard, and American toffee is somewhat softer.
 In some cases, depending on the producer.

-American-style toffee, when covered with crushed almonds, is called buttercrunch, and it can be coated with chocolate first*.
+American-style toffee, with chopped almonds mixed into the toffee and then rolled in crushed almonds, is called buttercrunch, and it is coated with chocolate*.

 NAME CONFUSION